private and sustainable operating systems

 You’ve probably heard of Windows and macOS.
 Linux is a competitor that, like Wikipedia, is built entirely by volunteers and isn’t controlled by any corporation.
 Despite not having a company backing it, it runs the variety of websites and servers in the world.

-Linux has an association for being techy, but the vast majority of people will be perfectly fine if they get a machine designed to run Linux such as a Framework or System76 (or if they get a techy friend to install it on a laptop known to work well with Linux).
+Linux has an association for being techy, but modern Linux is very very easy to use, doubly so if you have a laptop known to work well with Linux, like a Framework or System76.
 The exception is if you run specialized software like Adobe’s suite of media editing software or Microsoft Office and aren’t willing to use alternatives (like alternative media editors, or Google Docs).

-Getting a new operating system on your mobile phone is a bit tougher, and I probably wouldn’t recommend it to most.
-That said, I’ve personally used LineageOS and have heard great things about GrapheneOS (only for Pixel phones).
+Getting a new operating system on your mobile phone is a bit easier, though you’ll be missing cutting edge features.
+I’ve personally used LineageOS and currently have GrapheneOS (only for Pixel phones); both are great!